What Are Hemorrhoids?

 | Grade III | Prolapse requiring manual reduction |

-External hemorrhoids form under the skin around the anus.
+External hemorrhoids form under the skin around the anus and are more likely to cause symptoms due to abundant pain-sensitive nerves.

 - Pain when sitting